-If data are shared as a copy of one state of its history, keeping all shared copies of this data up-to-date once the original data changes or evolves is at best tedious, but likely impossible.
+If data are shared as copies of one state of their history, keeping all shared copies up-to-date once the original data change or evolve is at best tedious, but likely impossible.
 What about ways to easily update data and its shared copies?

 The world is full of data.
 The public and private sector make use of it to understand, improve, and innovate the complex world we live in.
 Currently, this process is far from optimal.
-In order for society to get the most out of public data collections, public data need to be FAIR1: Findable, Accessible, Interoperable, and Reusable.
+In order for society to get the most out of public data collections, public data need to be FAIR3: Findable, Accessible, Interoperable, and Reusable.
 Apart from easy ways to share or update shared copies of data, extensive metadata is required to identify data, link data collections together, and make them findable and searchable in a standardized way.
 Can we also easily attach metadata to our data and its evolution?

 DataLad is a general purpose tool for managing everything involved in the digital workflow of using data - regardless of the data's type, content, size, location, generation, or development.
-It provides functionality to share, search, obtain, and version control data in a distributed fashion, and it aids managing the evolution of digital objects in a way that fulfills the FAIR2 principles.
+It provides functionality to share, search, obtain, and version control data in a distributed fashion, and it aids managing the evolution of digital objects in a way that fulfills the FAIR4 principles.

-1.2 The DataLad Philosophy
+1.2 The DataLad philosophy